laminair/BroFL/README.md

 ```

 ## License notes
-FLBench is released under Apache license v2.0.
+FLEdge is released under Apache license v2.0.
 See `LICENSE` for details.
 All libraries used in this project are subject to their own licenses.